NOAA-RDHPCS/noaa-rdhpcs.github.io/source/accounts/index.rst

 .. topic:: Reactivate after seven days

-   If your account has been suspended for more than seven days and you had a software token, you must apply for a new token.
-You can do this by visiting AIM (Account Information Management) and selecting Make a Request for an RSA Token.
+   If your account has been suspended for more than seven days, and you had a software token, you must apply for a new token.
+To do this, visit `AIM <https://aim.rdhpcs.noaa.gov/>`_ and select Make a Request for an RSA Token.
 Complete the form and Submit.

    Once your account has been reactivated and your token has been re-enabled, you will be required to set a new PIN only if you have a software token.
 After you complete this process, you will be required to log into your respective resource and project.

 Deactivated Accounts
 --------------------

 If your account remains suspended for more than 270 days, the account is deactivated.
-If your account is deactivated and you would like it reactivated, you will need to go to AIM and apply for the rdhpcs project to begin the vetting process again.
+If your account is deactivated and you would like it reactivated, you will need to go to `AIM
+<https://aim.rdhpcs.noaa.gov/>`_ and apply for the rdhpcs project to
+begin the vetting process again.
 When you arrive at the AIM website, click on the “Request new access to a project” link.
 When you are fully approved for the rdhpcs project, you will be emailed further instructions.

-Use `AIM` to apply for the rdhpcs project.
-Click on the "Request new access to a project" link.
+Use `AIM <https://aim.rdhpcs.noaa.gov/>`_ to apply for the rdhpcs project.
+Click on the *Request new access to a project* link.
 When you are fully approved for the rdhpcs project, you will be emailed further instructions.

 ..
 Note::

    Deactivation will reset your default shell to ``/bin/bash``.
-If you wish it to be anything else, log into `AIM`, click on the *View your information in the system, update the Sponsoring Organization*.
+If you wish it to be anything else, log into `AIM
+   <https://aim.rdhpcs.noaa.gov/>`_, click on the *View your
+   information in the system, update the Sponsoring Organization*.
    Scroll down to the section that displays your Default shell and change it, then scroll down to the bottom of the page and hit the *Submit changes* button.

 .. _role_accounts: